t-fa/babel/README.md

 ## Intro

 Babel is a tool that helps you write code in the latest version of JavaScript.
 When your supported environments don't support certain features natively, Babel will help you compile those features down to a supported version.
+From time to time, [TC39](https://tc39.es), the committee responsible for maintaining the features/syntax of JavaScript will release new features/syntax, which may pose a compatibility issue for older browsers or other environments.
+Babel allows developers to use the latest JS features without having to worry about compatibility issues by compiling newer syntax into older, more widely compatible syntax.

 **In**